suit-wg/information-model/draft-ietf-suit-information-model.md

 ### REQ.SEC.EXP: Expiration Time {#req-sec-exp}

-Firmware MAY expire after a given time.
+A firmware manifest MAY expire after a given time.
 Devices MAY provide a secure clock (local or remote).
 If a secure clock is provided and the Firmware manifest has an expiration timestamp, the device MUST reject the manifest if current time is later than the expiration time.

 Mitigates: [THREAT.IMG.EXPIRED.ROLLBACK ](#threat-expired-rollback)